amnn/typed-geomlab-report/report.md

 \section{Introduction}

-In the majority of statically typed languages, data types are explicitly defined, whilst in dynamically typed languages, arbitrary data structures may be constructed from a relatively small set of constructors.
+In the majority of statically-typed languages, data types are explicitly defined, whilst in dynamically-typed languages, arbitrary data structures may be constructed from a relatively small set of constructors.
 Traditional type inference relies on such data definitions to aid in type assignment.
 For instance, in \textit{Haskell}:

 ```{.haskell}
 data List a = Nil | Cons a (List a)